terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 **1 Coding basic AI demos (NNs, CNNs, LLMs, etc) is the only way to really grasp what AI (and AI hype) is**.
 You can make a lot of quick progress in understanding the core of AI by doing some surprisingly simple demos.
 Its not that difficult nowadays, because AI tools (Cursor, GPT, Codex, etc) do the coding and debugging for you.

-**2 After demos, you realize where AI excels and fails**.
+**2 You'll quickly realize where AI excels and fails**.
 AI NNs are just statistical models trained on whatever input you give them.
 They only crunch numbers (they don't have any comprehension of the real world).

 **3 You also have an idea what kind of software engineering jobs will experience big growth in the future**.
 You can sift through predictions about the future like the following.